vakor50/Web-Of-Connections/README.md

 - Implement state management so that you can click an added node from the web and it will be loaded into the input boxes for editing
 - Need to be aware that editing could break other connections so might be better to only make delete an option

+Data Formatting
+- In the print display, make the different nodes collapsable
+- In the print display, remove duplicates and merge their children into one entry

 ## Version 3